blackpuppy/docs/en/core-utility-libraries/time.rst

     Returns a formatted date string, given either a UNIX timestamp or a valid strtotime() date string.
 It take in account the default date format for the current language if a LC_TIME file is used.
+For more info about LC_TIME file check :ref:`here <lc-time>`.

     .. versionchanged:: 2.2
        ``$timezone`` parameter replaces ``$userOffset`` parameter used in 2.1 and below.